 Bousso and other physicists are trying to bring the theories into our universe and they may be getting closer.
 In November 2022, for example, physicists at Caltech reportedly (in Nature) simulated sending clouds of entangled particles through a simulated wormhole; through a holographic dual.
 That they actually created a wormhole has been challenged, but using quantum computers’ qubits and machine learning to run possible quantum gravity simulations is intriguing.

-Separately, this summer marked the end of an eight-year collaboration funded by the Simon Foundation during which computer scientists and information theorists participated along with high-energy physicists toward an understanding of quantum gravity.
-Headrick was a co-leader of the group, which calls itself “It From Qubit.”
+Separately, the summer of 2023 marked the end of an eight-year collaboration funded by the Simon Foundation during which computer scientists and information theorists participated along with high-energy physicists toward an understanding of quantum gravity.
+Headrick was a co-leader of the group, which calls itself, “It From Qubit.”
 (A qubit is a quantum bit; information stored in qubits and sent is quantum information.)

 “What we have learned from holography and other developing theories is that the language of information theory is useful for understanding quantum gravity,” Headrick says.
 “When information theory and quantum people talk to each other, we understand more deeply how the hologram encodes the three-dimensional information.
 To understand in detail the encoding, you need sophisticated information theory.”
 Meanwhile, the holographic principle is still a theory, a metaphor.
 A theory that there is mathematical equivalence or “duality” between relativity and quantum mechanics; that general relativity and gravity are to quantum effects as a 3D hologram is to a 2D pattern.